 |Iris Shadows, detail, private collector|

-More details of her work practice can be found on Textileartist.
+More details of her practice can be found on Textileartist.

-To arrange a visit to purchase or see examples of current work or for general enquiries please use the contact form.
+To arrange a visit to see examples of current work or for general enquiries please use the contact form.

 |Red Bowl, Private Collector.
 Fits the colour scheme beautifully|

-I am delighted to have Cuttings 4 (one of a series of 5) with a private collector.
+Cuttings 4 (one of a series of 5) with a private collector.
 This piece comments of the views from a regular local railway journey.
-I am equally delighted that this is, by happy co-incidence, also the front cover of 'Connected Cloth'.
+This piece is, also the front cover of 'Connected Cloth'.

 |Bird Song.
 (Private Collector, Switzerland)|